-H Late Applications
+Late Applications

-- 1 Applications received after the relevant closing date for applications of may be treated as 'late' applications that is processed after all 'on-time' applications. - For applications for Dunnington Church of England Primary School and Wheldrake with Thorganby Church of England Primary School in the primary admissions round, applications will be treated as late after 15 January 2024; - For applications for Archbishop's of York Church of England Junior School in the junior admissions round, applications will be treated as late after 15 January 2024; - For applications for Fulford School in the secondary admissions round, applications will be treated as late from 01 November 2023. - 2 Where possible, 'late' applications and changes of preference and/or circumstances will be treated as 'on-time' applications if: - a) this is accompanied by a satisfactory reason provided at the time of application; and - b) it can be accommodated within the timescales of the coordinated scheme and/or admission authority's processes.

-- 3 Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants. - 4 Late applications received after the first day of the school year will be considered as 'in-year' applications.
-However, these preferences, if unsuccessful, will be held on a waiting list until the end of the first term in line with 'on-time' applications as set out in Section G of this policy.
+- Applications received after the closing date for applications of 15 January 2023 may be treated as 'late' applications that is processed after all 'on-time' applications. - Where possible, 'late' applications and changes of preference and/or circumstances will be treated as 'on-time' applications if: - a) this is accompanied by a satisfactory reason provided at the time of application; and - b) it can be accommodated within the timescales of the coordinated scheme and/or admission authority's processes. - Late applications received after the offer day, but before the start of the school year will be processed using the same arrangements and criteria as 'on-time' applications, although the availability of places will depend on where places are still available as well as the preferences of applicants. - Late applications received after the first day of the school year will be considered as 'in-year' applications.
+However, these preferences, if unsuccessful, will be held on a waiting list until the end of the first term in line with 'on-time' applications as set out in Section F of this policy.